 Shelving and storage cabinets are other types of equipment needed to keep your kitchen and brewing area clean and efficient.
 A quality shelving system could be $100 to $1,500, which cabinetry running $600 to $2,400 for a typical setup, depending on quantity needed.

-Supplies include but are not limited to storage containers, coffee pots, and carafes, pumps, cups, lids, napkins, straws, etc. The shop will need to have a fair amount of inventory before opening day so that nothing this small prevents sales.
+Supplies include but are not limited to storage containers, coffee pots, carafes, pumps, cups, lids, napkins, straws, etc. The shop will need to have a fair amount of inventory before opening day so that nothing this small prevents sales.

 But what if you want to provide more than just coffee?
 If you are interested in providing a wider range of products, this list of equipment may be needed: